gluwa/creditcoin-docs/faq.md

 &#x20;Discussion of potential solutions: [https://blog.creditcoin.org/discussion-creditcoins-token-model-transforming-weaknesses-into-strengths/](https://blog.creditcoin.org/discussion-creditcoins-token-model-transforming-weaknesses-into-strengths/)

-## How do I mine $CTC?

-&#x20;Please consult the Creditcoin miner's manual for detailed instructions.
-The manual is available at: [https://docs.creditcoin.org/creditcoin-miners-manual](https://docs.creditcoin.org/creditcoin-miners-manual)

 ## Is there a benefit to holding $CTC?

 Naturally, the primary benefit of holding $CTC is to utilize the Creditcoin blockchain commands and network as a lender or borrower. $CTC is a utility token.&#x20;

-While there are currently no intrinsic benefits to holding $CTC, we have plans to develop a $CTC staking market, allowing users to stake their $CTC to other users for a fee and earn interest on their $CTC idle assets.
-You can read more about this in our blog: [https://blog.creditcoin.org/discussion-creditcoins-token-model-transforming-weaknesses-into-strengths/](https://blog.creditcoin.org/discussion-creditcoins-token-model-transforming-weaknesses-into-strengths/)
+While there are currently no intrinsic benefits to holding $CTC, users can stake their $CTC in the network by running their own validator node, or by nominating other validators.
+This allows users to continue to earn $CTC based on their stake.
+More information is available in the [Staking](./staking/README.md) section of the docs.

 While holding $CTC, all disclaimers of risk apply.
 All content associated with Creditcoin is for informational purposes - and not investment advice.
 Any value derived from an investment can go up or down.
 Past performance is not a guide to future performance.
 If you have questions about risk associated with an investment, contact your financial advisor.

 ## In terms of vision, what traditional financial problems does Creditcoin want to solve, and what Bitcoin can't solve?